 Configure Microsoft 365 Lighthouse portal security

 Protecting access to customer data when a Managed Service Provider (MSP) has delegated access permissions to its tenants is a cybersecurity priority.
 Microsoft 365 Lighthouse comes with both required and optional capabilities to help you configure Lighthouse portal security.
 You must set up specific roles with multifactor authentication (MFA) enabled before you can access Lighthouse.
-You can optionally set up Azure AD Privileged Identity Management (PIM) and Conditional Access.
+You can optionally set up Microsoft Entra Privileged Identity Management (PIM) and Conditional Access.

 Set up multifactor authentication (MFA)